Oswald Peraza Preview, Player Props: Yankees vs. Blue Jays

 Oswald Peraza At The Plate

-- Peraza is hitting .195 with seven doubles, two home runs and 12 walks.
+- Peraza is batting .191 with seven doubles, two home runs and 12 walks.

-- In 50.0% of his 46 games this season, Peraza has picked up at least one hit.
-He's also had five multi-hit games.
+- He has hit a long ball in two of 47 games played this season, and in 1.1% of his plate appearances.

-- He has homered in two of 46 games played this season, and in 1.2% of his plate appearances.
+- In 23.4% of his games this year, Peraza has had at least one RBI.
+He's picked up more than one in 6.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.